Bin Weevils: Membership

-Bin Tycoon was a membership which unlocked gameplay elements such as in game items and activities.
-Many who subscribed to a premium membership received a monthly Dosh wage that gradually increased, depending on how many months a player had a premium membership.
-With this salary, the player could purchase hats for their avatar, items and clothing for their virtual pet, access exclusive items and bundles, and unlock extra features.
+Bin Tycoon was a membership that unlocked gameplay elements such as in game items and activities.
+Many who subscribed to a premium membership received a monthly Dosh wage that gradually increased based on how many months a player had a premium membership.
+With this salary, the player could purchase hats for their character, items and clothing for their virtual pet, access exclusive items, and more.

 The currency "Dosh" was introduced in 2012 and replaced high Mulch prices in many areas, although it requires real currency payment.
-However, from time to time, players could take part in challenges, watch advertisements, or enter codes to earn the currency.
-Dosh top-ups were available on the subscription page.

-It was possible to become a paying member for 1 month with an SMS text in the early stages of the game, but was discontinued in 2013.
-Players were still eligible to buy Mulch from the subscription page before 2013, the highest amount being £14.99 for 75,000 Mulch.
-Players could still acquire the currency in the game, although it was the main currency for a lot of activities.
-Players could choose to play games, complete puzzles, go on missions, take part in the lottery, complete treasure hunts, enter Mystery Codes at the Mystery Code Machine, and enter competitions to win currency.
+Occasionally, players could take part in challenges, watch advertisements, or enter codes to earn the currency.
+It was possible to become a paying member for 1 month with an SMS text in the early stages of the game, but this was discontinued in 2013.
+Players were still able to buy the non-premium currency, Mulch, from the subscription section until 2013, the highest amount being £14.99 for 75,000 Mulch.
+Once the sale of Mulch was discontinued, Dosh was the only currency to buy on the membership page.
 Bin Weevils revealed in 2015 that 90% of the content on the site was free to play and 90% of their audience was non-paying members.

 Safety and communication

-Bin Weevils represented the kidSAFE seal on their website, as well as this they claim that players chat and buddy messages were moderated 24/7 so that there was no exchange of personal information or inappropriate language.
+Bin Weevils represented the kidSAFE seal on their website.
+Additionally, the company stated that players' chat and buddy messages were moderated 24/7 to prevent the exchange of personal information or inappropriate language.
 The moderation system was based on a ticket method, according to the Bin Weevils support page.
-When a player used an offensive term, live moderators were notified and a punishment was imposed on a player's account that ranged from one day to a permanent suspension.
-As well as this, the game also had a reporting interface where players submitted reports on another player manually through the player's profile.
-The report functionality contained reasons that the player decided to report, or a field where the player chose to explain what the other player has done.
+When a player used an offensive term, live moderators were notified and a punishment was imposed on the player's account that ranged from one day to a permanent suspension.